Stormproaudio/Masterclass/licensing.md

 have similar Laws

-That means you may copy viper to your device but you may NOT DEVELOPED or RELEASED any copy of viper app if you are using the app witho the following drivers versions.
-Viper Legacy v2.5 or older and V2.6 upwards using the viper driver developed by Viper ACOUSTIC.
-If found Guilty we will take you to court for breaching this terms and Licensing. you may contact us via email for further information.
+That means you may copy viper to your device but you may NOT DEVELOPED or RELEASED any copy of viper app if you are using the app witho the following drivers versions Viper Legacy v2.5 or older and V2.6 upwards using the viper driver developed originally by Viper ACOUSTIC.
+Please contact us via email for further information.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 # WARRANTY AND SOFTWARE LIABILITIES